 Chicken and beef are both common ingredients in homemade dog food recipes, as they are both nutritious and healthy sources of protein.
 Beef often contains more protein than chicken but that does come with more fat.

 Chicken is leaner and, therefore, is better in the long run than beef.
-Nonetheless, beef is perfectly fine for your dog as long as you buy a leaner cut, such as 90% lean ground chuck.
+Nonetheless, beef is perfectly fine for your dog as long as you buy a leaner cut, such as a 90% lean ground chuck.

 What Meat Can Dogs Not Eat?